 4.3.
 Turbine Unit Maintenance

 4.3.2.
 Priority unit maintenance will be scheduled for the winter maintenance period or when there are few fish passing the project, to the extent possible.
-Priority units 1, 3, 11, and 18 will be scheduled for any necessary extended outages between December 1 and April 30.
+Priority units 1,10 , 11, and 18 will be scheduled for any necessary extended outages between December 1 and April 30.
+In addition, Unit 10 maintenance outages may be scheduled from July 15 through August 31 when Powerhouse 1 units are not operating.
 Non-priority units should not be scheduled for routine or extended outages during this time if it will delay or conflict with priority unit maintenance.
-When PH1 is operating, Unit 1 provides important attraction flow for adult fish and helps pass juvenile fish downstream.
-Therefore, long-term outages of Unit 1 will be avoided during the juvenile passage season until after adult fall Chinook and coho migration ends in late October.
+When PH1 is operating, Units 1 and 10 provide important attraction flow for adult fish and helps pass juvenile fish downstream.
+Therefore, long-term outages of Unit 1 and 10 will be avoided during the juvenile passage season until after adult fall Chinook and coho migration ends in late October.

 Comments: